 We believe that a better alternative to RMA in an open system would be a real-time scheduler such as Rialto/NT.
 The coexisting threads could then reserve ongoing portions of the CPU according to their needs, using the CPU Reservation abstraction.
+They would be then guaranteed timely execution even in the presence of competition.
 This alternative is explored in the next section.